Specialized facilities that balance high-quality neurorehabilitation and homelike comfort.

 After a neurological injury or diagnosis, some patients aren’t able to go home.
 They may require more supervision or physical care than can be provided at home.
 To help patients in these situations, Rehab Without Walls® provides two types of residential care.

 - Transitional care – Patients receive intensive neuro therapy plus 24-hour-a-day supervision until they’re ready to go home.

-- Supported living – Patients receive day-to-day support for activities like personal care and taking medications, for as long as they need it.
+- Supported living – Residents receive day-to-day support for activities like personal care and taking medications, for as long as they need it.

 Transitional care with neuro therapy

 Transitional care allows for a smoother and safer transition from hospital to home.
 It is especially suited for patients who are in one or more of these situations: